kfrankc/Team05/README.md

 coverage can be measured with "make test_gcov".
 We also implement "make
 clean" which we find necessary after running our tests.

+Our code is all in the root directory of the project folder.
+It starts
+main.cc, which loads up the config file via our server_config_parser.cc then
+quickly yields most the heavy-duty work to server.cc.
+Within server.cc,
+our request.cc file parses incoming requests from clients, and then server.cc
+uses the handlers it parsed from the config file and the interface in
+request_handler.h to process these parsed requests.
+Finally, a response is
+generated using the response.cc interface and forwarded back to the client.

 In order to add a new handler, you will need to first create a header and
 implementation file for it.
 Then, add the file to be built via the
 Makefile.
 This is as easy as adding the implementation file to the SRC